Table 6.38 — EEs for EAs whose label begins with C

 6

-NET A piece of open fabric meshwork; a net [SOED, "net", n1 2a].
+NET A piece of open fabric meshwork; net [SOED, "net", n1 2a].
 7

 NET_AND_PAINT Combination of <<<NET>>> and paint.
 8

-NONE_PRESENT No camouflage is present.
+NONE_PRESENT No camouflage is present; none present.
 9

 URBAN_PAINT Urban paint scheme.
 10